 For many teachers who are new to the idea of teaching with a focus on providing students with comprehensible input, it’s difficult to figure out how exactly to implement it in the classroom.
 Many of us are so accustomed to the traditional textbook-based/rule-based approach of language learning that it’s hard to escape from that mentality.

 I definitely struggled for a while in figuring out how to create an input-focused classroom.
 I got my first hints about the importance of comprehensible input when I was in grad school, getting my master’s degree in Linguistics/TESOL.
-Stephen Krashen and his hypotheses about second language acquisition were certainly mentioned in my methodology textbooks, and I remember thinking that the idea of acquiring language through comprehensible input made sense.
-However, my textbooks only gave a little information, so I still didn’t know much.
+Stephen Krashen and his hypotheses about second language acquisition were certainly mentioned in my methodology textbooks.
+But the textbooks only gave a little information, so I still didn’t know much.
 Then, during my last semester of grad school, I took a class on Second Language Acquisition.
 When we read a research paper that referenced Pienemann’s Processability Theory, our professor explained the concept of acquisition orders—that learners acquire new grammar forms in roughly the same order, no matter how much classroom instruction they receive on that particular form.
 I was shocked.
 How was that possible?
 I even remember feeling a little angry.
 At that point, I had already been teaching ESL for about three years, and I was in my very last semester of grad school.
 How had nobody told me this before?
 It seemed like something that all language teachers should know.
 And it contradicted a lot of what I was doing as a language teacher.

 But I still didn’t really know how exactly to teach with a focus on providing comprehensible input.
 I knew that listening was important…but did that mean I should just lecture to the students?
 I knew that couldn’t be right, but I didn’t know what to do.